 Prior to joining CNA, Powell served as an analyst for the FBI Forfeiture and Seized Property Unit, and as an assistant at the National Security Program of Harvard's Kennedy School of Government.

-Powell holds an M.A. in Security Studies at Georgetown University, where his thesis focused on foreign armed interventions in Afghanistan since the Anglo-Afghan Wars.
+Powell holds an M.A. in Security Studies from Georgetown University, where his thesis focused on foreign armed interventions in Afghanistan since the Anglo-Afghan Wars.
 He holds a B.A. in International Affairs, with a focus on European history and French language, from The George Washington University.
 He speaks French.